Key ID characteristics for Hydrilla verticillata

 - A single tuber can grow to produce more than 6,000 new tubers per m2 (Sutton et al. 1992).

-Hydrilla tubers look like pinto beans and can lead to new infestation.
+Hydrilla tubers are about the size of a pinto bean and can lead to new infestation.

 - There is only one species of Hydrilla in the world.